keithledgerwood/WICLab-guide/004-salesforce.md

 * Lifecycle Management (LCM) for Salesforce

 ```
-You can find the credentials as well as tenant URL in the hand-out document.
+You can find the credentials and tenant URL in the hand-out document.
 ```
 ## Introduction